 Mistakes to Avoid

 Don’t get bogged down in the middle of nowhere.
-Too many hikers report abandoning gear in the middle of an excursion to reduce weight – and the planet already has enough junk left out of place.
+Too many hikers report abandoning backpacking gear in the middle of an excursion to reduce weight – and the planet already has enough junk left out of place.
 Leave no trace.
-Lightweight gear is critical to regular backpacking and you should avoid tents that are unnecessarily heavy.
+Lightweight backpacking tents are critical to regular backpacking/sleeping on the trail and you should avoid tents that are unnecessarily heavy.

 Grab a footprint!
 You’ll most likely have to buy a footprint separately, but these will absolutely pay for themselves when you’re setting up on uneven grade with sticks and stones.
 Footprints usually don’t add too much more weight, and they’ll protect your tent’s belly from punctures that could wind up causing you to wake up in a puddle.

 One more thing: let’s talk about rainflys.
+Rainflys are like rain jackets for your tent.
 No matter what your uses are you never know when a storm might roll in, and for that reason we suggest looking for tents that have full-length flys to better protect from the elements.
 We’ve found that most leaks tend to come from the ground around the base of the tent, so having a fly that’ll reach all the way down is an added layer of protection from this kind of intrusion.

 What Else Should You Think About?